-Atlanta, GA (February 16, 2024) More than 1.1 million Georgia students rely on the nutritious meals and snacks served during the school year through the National School Breakfast and National School Lunch Programs.
+Atlanta, GA (February x, 2025) In Georgia, nearly 64% of public school students qualify for free or reduced price lunch.
+Many children rely on the nutritious meals and snacks served during the school year through the National School Breakfast and National School Lunch Programs.

 When school is out for the summer, Happy Helpings, Georgia's Summer Food Service Program helps fill the gap by providing free meals and snacks to children, ages 18 and younger, who might otherwise go hungry.
 Meals and snacks are also available to persons with disabilities, over 18, who participate in school programs for people who are mentally or physically disabled.

 Happy Helpings is administered by the Georgia Department of Early Care and Learning (DECAL) and federally funded through the U.S. Department of Agriculture (USDA).
 DECAL is seeking nonprofit organizations to serve as sponsors to help ensure children who have limited access to food at home get the nutritious meals they need for optimal growth, development and overall well-being.
-Approved sponsors receive reimbursement for each eligible meal served.